 - 1 or anything of value, and includes a contract, promise, or agreement, whether or not legally enforceable, to make an expenditure.
 2 "Expenditure" also includes a promise to pay, a payment, or a 3 transfer of anything of value in exchange for goods, services, 4 property, facilities, or anything of value for the purpose of 5 6 assisting, benefiting, or honoring any public official or candidate, 7 or assisting in furthering or opposing any election campaign.
 For the purposes of this chapter, agreements to make expenditures, contracts, 8 9 and promises to pay may be reported as estimated obligations until actual payment is made.
 "Expenditure" ((shall)) does not include the 10 11 partial or complete repayment by a candidate or political committee of the principal of a loan, the receipt of which loan has been 12 13 properly reported. - 14 (21) "Final report" means the report described as a final report 15 in RCW 42.17A.235(2). - 16 (22) "General election" for the purposes of RCW 42.17A.405 means 17 the election that results in the election of a person to a state or 18 local office.
-It does not include a primary. - 19 (23) "Gift" has the definition in RCW 42.52.010.
+It does not include a primary. - (23) "Gift" has the definition in RCW 42.52.010.

 - (24) "Immediate family" includes the spouse or domestic partner, dependent children, and other dependent relatives, if living in the household.
-For the purposes of the definition of "intermediary" in this section, "immediate family" means an individual's spouse or domestic partner, and child, stepchild, grandchild, parent, stepparent, grandparent, brother, half brother, sister, or half sister of the individual and the spouse or the domestic partner of any such person and a child, stepchild, grandchild, parent, stepparent, grandparent, brother, half brother, sister, or half sister of the individual's spouse or domestic partner and the spouse or the domestic partner of any such person. - or an individual dealing with his or her own funds or property, not otherwise defined as a political committee but that may incidentally make a contribution or an expenditure in support of, or opposition to, any candidate or any ballot proposition in Washington, directly or through another political committee. - 37 (b) "Incidental committee" may include, but is not limited to, 38 any organization under section 501(c) or 527 of the internal revenue 39 code of 1986, or any subsequent corresponding internal revenue code 40 of the United States, as amended from time to time.
+For the purposes of the definition of "intermediary" in this section, "immediate family" means an individual's spouse or domestic partner, and child, stepchild, grandchild, parent, stepparent, grandparent, brother, half brother, sister, or half sister of the individual and the spouse or the domestic partner of any such person and a child, stepchild, grandchild, parent, stepparent, grandparent, brother, half brother, sister, or half sister of the individual's spouse or domestic partner and the spouse or the domestic partner of any such person. - (25)(a) "Incidental committee" means any nonprofit organization not otherwise defined as a political committee but that may incidentally make a contribution or an expenditure in support of, or opposition to, any candidate or any ballot proposition in Washington, directly or through a political committee. - (b) "Incidental committee" does not include any organization registered under section 527 of the internal revenue code of 1986 that files disclosure reports with the public disclosure commission, disclosure reports with the federal elections commission, or public